gmum/lcw-generator/README.md

 ## Conducting the experiments

-To execute experiments described in Table 1 in the paper run scripts located in `src/reproduce_table1.sh` To execute experiments described in Table 3 in the paper run scripts located in `src/reproduce_table3.sh`.
-Because the training includes two-stage training it is necessary to provide path to checkpoint created in the first stage as an input parameter to second stage.
+To execute experiments described in Table 4 in the paper run scripts located in `src/reproduce_table4.sh`

 The repository supports running CWAE and reuses code provided in SWAE paper.
 All of the implementations are based on the respective papers and repositories.